Bram2323/PB-Gravity-Mod/README.md

 - Center Point: Gravity is centered at this point when "CenterPoint" is the gravity type

+- Center on Mouse: Gravity is  centered around where you mouse is when "CenterPoint" is the gravity type (Overrides "Center Point" setting)

 - Custom Shape Color: Controls wich shapes have gravity when "CenterShape(StaticPins)" is the gravity type (If blank all shapes have gravity)

 - Ignore Own Gravity: Custom shapes will ignore there own gravity if they have gravity